 Panther Academic Welcome (PAW) is your next step in becoming a member of the UWM community!
 PAW will help to prepare you for a successful first semester of college by focusing on your skills surrounding relationships, self-advocacy, and well-being—three building blocks of academic success.
 To facilitate the safest and most responsible program, PAW 2021 will consist of two portions: a required online PAW Canvas Course and optional small group experiences.

-You will complete a 4-part Canvas Course that educates you further on three building blocks of college success: relationships, self-advocacy, and well-being.
-You will get an email to your UWM account granting access to the course in early August, and it should take around 2 hours to complete.
+You will complete a Canvas Course that shares information on three building blocks of college success: relationships, self-advocacy, and well-being.
+You will get an email to your UWM account granting access to the course in early August, and it should take around 90 minutes to complete.
+NOTE: The PAW Canvas course is separate from the Orientation Canvas course that you may have already completed.

 A PAW hold will be placed on your PAWS account, then removed once you’ve completed the program.
 Holds will be released daily starting the day after you can add yourself to the course.

 Students every year develop new and long-lasting friendships during PAW.
 We plan to continue that tradition in a safe, socially distanced way by offering optional in-person and online small group experiences.
 Join a group of 10 of your peers, facilitated by an Orientation Leader, to start building new relationships!

-In-person small group experiences will last about 90 minutes and consist of getting to know your peers, hearing about your Orientation Leader and Peer Mentor’s experience at UWM, and getting comfortable with campus.
-You’ll end the small group by participating in the Coin Toss Tradition!
+In-person small group experiences will last about 90 minutes and consist of getting to know your peers, hearing about your Orientation Leader’s experience at UWM, and getting comfortable with campus.
 These small groups will take place on 9/1/21.

-Online small group experiences will last about 90 minutes and consist of getting to know your peers, hearing about your Orientation Leader and Peer Mentor’s experience at UWM, and addressing your questions, concerns, and ideas on how to get involved.
-You’ll end the small group by learning how you can participate in the Coin Toss Tradition!
+Online small group experiences will last about 90 minutes and consist of getting to know your peers, hearing about your Orientation Leader’s experience at UWM, and addressing your questions, concerns, and ideas on how to get involved.
 These small groups will take place on 8/31/21.